Sebaceous cysts in a dog are a very common canine problem. Are they worrisome? Are they cancerous? What do they look like?

-How common are sebaceous cysts in dogs?
-Well, I was petting my Cocker Spaniel’s neck recently and noticed a bump that looked fluid-filled.
+A few years ago, I was petting my Cocker Spaniel’s neck and noticed a bump that seemed fluid-filled.
 In the time it took to reach for my eyeglasses to get a closer look, the lump burst.
-A mess of cottage cheese material and blood oozed from my dog’s neck.
+A mess of cottage cheese material and blood oozed from my Dexter’s neck.

 When the oil secretions have nowhere to go, the gland gets blocked and a sebaceous cyst can form.
 These cysts can vary in size from small to large and as they fill and grow, eventually they may burst.